ndrewpj/FastFlowLM/README.md

 ## 🛠️ Instructions

 Documentation and example workflows coming soon.
 Like Ollama, you can:
-- Load and run models locally via CLI
+- Load and run models locally via CLI (Interactive Mode)
-- Integrate into your app via a simple HTTP API
+- Integrate into your app via a simple HTTP API (Server Mode: REST API server on port 11434)

 ---